GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 Here, around 16 seconds of continuous speech produced by three distinct static sources get recorded by the microphone array.
 The latter also stands at a fixed position in the room.
 @fig:ssl:multi_source:sequence_processing:doa_spectrum depicts the averaged #acr("DoA") spectrum #averaged-spectrum along with the corresponding overall predictions.
-On this specific example, the averaging process successfully aggregates the angular information and allows for an accurate localization of all three sources.
+On this specific example, the averaging process successfully aggregates the angular information and allows for the accurate localization of all three sources.
 More precisely, the top part of @fig:ssl:multi_source:sequence_processing:result displays the network output at each time step.
-The gray scale patches represent the individual estimated #acr("DoA") spectra $hat(o)_k$.
+The gray-scale patches represent the individual estimated #acr("DoA") spectra $hat(o)_k$.
 The resulting predicted angles are highlighted by the red dots.
 Finally, the histogram of predictions characterizes the distribution of detections along the process.